RainingSea/cese/project/website/MedicalInfoTracker/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'Medical Info Tracker' will be developed using Python for the backend logic and HTML for the frontend.
-The Flask framework will be utilized to handle routing and serve HTML templates.
-The application will be structured to allow easy navigation between the registration, login, and medical information management pages.
-Open-source libraries such as Flask for web handling and Jinja2 for templating will be integrated into the project.",
+"Implementation approach": "The web application 'Medical Info Tracker' will be developed using Python for the backend logic and HTML for the frontend interface.
+The application will utilize the Flask framework to handle routing and serve HTML pages.
+Local text files will be used for data storage, ensuring simplicity and ease of management.
+The application will be structured to allow user registration, login, and management of medical information through a straightforward interface.",

-"UI design": "The user interface will consist of the following components: a Registration Page with fields for username and password, a Login Page with similar fields, a Medical Information Management Page with forms to input diagnoses, medications, and treatments, and a Reminders Page for setting appointment reminders.
-Navigation will be facilitated through a simple menu at the top of each page, ensuring accessibility for all users.",
+"UI design": "The user interface will consist of three main pages: the Registration Page, Login Page, and a Dashboard for managing medical information.
+The Registration Page will include fields for username and password.
+The Login Page will also have fields for username and password.
+The Dashboard will feature sections for inputting and viewing medical information, setting appointment reminders, and tracking medical history.
+The layout will be user-friendly and accessible, with clear navigation.",

 "Data Storage": "Data will be stored in local text files.
-Users' account information will be stored in 'users.txt', medical information in 'medical_info.txt', and reminders in 'reminders.txt'.
-Each file will contain structured data, with each line representing a separate entry.
-For example, 'users.txt' will store usernames and passwords in the format 'username,password'.
-SQL databases will not be used.",
+The following files will be used: 'users.txt' for storing usernames and passwords, 'medical_info.txt' for storing users' medical information (diagnoses, medications, treatments), and 'appointments.txt' for storing appointment reminders.
+Each file will contain structured data in a simple format (e.g., JSON or plain text) for easy retrieval and management.",

-"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/medical_info.html", "templates/reminders.html", "users.txt", "medical_info.txt", "reminders.txt"],
+"File list": ["main.py", "templates/registration.html", "templates/login.html", "templates/dashboard.html", "users.txt", "medical_info.txt", "appointments.txt"],

 "Data structures and interfaces": " classDiagram
     class Main {
-        -Flask app
+        -UserManager user_manager
+        -MedicalInfoManager medical_info_manager
+        -AppointmentManager appointment_manager
         +main() str
-        +register_user(username: str, password: str) void
-        +login_user(username: str, password: str) bool
-        +add_medical_info(username: str, info: str) void
-        +set_reminder(username: str, reminder: str) void
     }
-    class User {
+    class UserManager {
-        -String username
-        -String password
-        +get_medical_info() str
-        +get_reminders() str
+        -users: dict
+        +register(username: str, password: str) bool
+        +login(username: str, password: str) bool
     }
-    class MedicalInfo {
+    class MedicalInfoManager {
-        -String diagnosis
-        -String medication
-        -String treatment
+        -medical_info: dict
+        +add_medical_info(user: str, info: dict) bool
-        +save_info(username: str) void
+        +get_medical_info(user: str) dict
     }
-    class Reminder {
+    class AppointmentManager {
-        -String reminder_text
+        -appointments: dict
+        +set_appointment(user: str, appointment: dict) bool
-        +save_reminder(username: str) void
+        +get_appointments(user: str) list
     }
 ",
 [/CONTENT]